bitovi/academy/src/technology-consulting/5-communication.md

 - **Celebrate and share your wins:** When you update a tool or process that benefits the team, communicate the improvement.
 This builds goodwill and showcases progress.

+Questions to reflect:

+- How do you anticipate your team’s or stakeholders’ needs?

 #### State expectations explicitly

 State expectations explicitly to avoid misunderstandings.
-When communicating, restate goals, actions, and tasks clearly, both verbally for immediate confirmation and in writing for documentation.
+When communicating, restate goals, actions, and tasks clearly, both verbally for immediate confirmation and in writing for long-term documentation.
 If you’re unsure about your understanding, it’s better to clarify than to proceed incorrectly, which could lead to wasted time and frustration.

 Often, projects or discussions conclude without clear roles or responsibilities.
 In such cases, take the initiative to add structure: